 The objectives of the association shall be:

-to affiliate with both the Australian Bridge Federation and the New South Wales Bridge Association.
+to affiliate with both the Australian Bridge Federation and Bridge NSW.

 to organise and promote duplicate bridge sessions, club championships, special club events, congresses and state and national championships.

 to organise and promote duplicate bridge through teaching, supervised play, seminars and information days.